rdentato/gerku/doc/abstraction.md

     (𝑥) (𝑦)
 ```

-  We will assume that, as in classical Combinatory Logic, the Church-Rosser theorem holds.
-It ensures that we'll get the same result regardless which strategy of reduction we'll choose (i.e. regardless how we select the combinator to replace in the expression).
-It has not been proved but is all reasonable to believe it does.

   For the sake of reasoning (and as a possible strategy of implementation) we can think of a combinator as a program that operates on a stack:

-  > A combinator is a *program* that pulls a certain number of
-  > quoted elements from a stack and push back in the stack
-  > a number of copies of them (even zero) possibily in a different order
+  > A combinator is a *program* that pulls a certain number of quoted expressions from a stack and push back in the stack a number of expressions containing any number of them (even zero), possibily in a different order

   To simplify the abstraction algorithm we'll use the following combinators: